tege3000/dump/README.md

 # dump
-Space for quikly sharing buggy code with other devs
+Space for quickly sharing buggy code with other devs